haskell-lang/haskell-lang/static/markdown/package-http-client.md

 ## Receiving JSON

-We can also leverage aeson to receive a JSON message.
+We can also use aeson to receive a JSON message.

 ```haskell
 #!/usr/bin/env stack